 Join host Harry Baya as he plays his personal favorite songs, brand new songs, with a few “wombats” (odd, peculiar songs) thrown in!
 He promises a wide assortment for your listening pleasure including country music.

-Women on Air is a radio program that focuses on music for women, by women.
-Women's music, at its birth, was largely rooted in folk music.
+Hosted by Susan Lachman, Women on Air is a radio program that focuses on music for women, by women.
+Women’s music, at its birth, was largely rooted in folk music.
 Although these roots still influence contemporary women artists, the genre has become much more diverse over the years.
-Tune in to Susan Lachmann's Women on Air to get a grasp on the music scene provided solely by women.
+Tune in to get a grasp on the music scene provided solely by women.

 For more than 20 years, BSC has been capturing and exporting the sounds of Memphis and the Delta region.
 It is our mission to celebrate the culture of our region by sharing our music with the world.